ShadowOfVoid/mugshot/README.md

 # mugshot

 ### Description
-Grabs the mugshot of a ped and uploads it to gyazo.
+Grabs the mugshot of a ped and uploads it.
 I made this mainly to be able to easily grab mugshots of a ped and use it in NUI.

 ### Installation
 1. Install my modified <a href="https://github.com/jonassvensson4/screenshot-basic">screenshot-basic</a> resource.